ychen-uoft/msFeatureCmp/README.md

 `compareFeatures`, which takes two feature sets and compares the features between them.
 This allows users to check things like which features in the first set also occur in the second, and how many features are in common.
 The function `getFeatureByIdx` is a simple interface to a featureXML file, and allows users to select a feature in the file (by its index) to get its retention time, mass-to-charge, and signal intensity values.

-The function `plotRawData`

-The function `plotSingleFeatureSet`

-The function `plotTwoFeatureSets`

-The function `plotFeatureSetOnRawData`
+The function `plotRawData` loads a single raw mass spectrometry data file and uses it to draw a 2D scatter plot.
+The function `plotSingleFeatureSet` loads a single feature set and uses it to draw a 2D scatter plot with colouring to simulate three dimensions.
+The function `plotTwoFeatureSets` loads two feature sets and plots both at the same time (with different colours for differentiation).
+The function `plotFeatureSetOnRawData` loads a single raw mass spectrometry data file and a single feature set and plots both at the same time (with different colours for differentiation).

-Warning: these functions will often take a while to run!
+*Warning: depending on the size of the data, some of these functions may take a few minutes to execute.*

 For more details, refer to the package vignette.